gravity-group/gravity-group.github.io/about.md

 ## Research Interests

-We are broadly interested in various topics related to **gravitational and Quantum theory**, in particular we enjoyed working on
+We are broadly interested in various topics related to **gravitational and Quantum theory**.
+In particular we enjoyed working on

 **1. Noise analysis of space-borne gravitational wave detectors**
-- a.
-Noise modeling of track system
+- Noise modeling of track system
-- b.
-Noise modeling of laser ranging system
+- Noise modeling of laser ranging system
-- c.
-Noise modeling of inertial sensing system
+- Noise modeling of inertial sensing system
-- d. noise reduction scheme and signal extractional
+- Noise reduction scheme and signal extractional

 **2. Clock system in TianQin's mission**
-- a.
-Clock synchronization scheme
+- Clock synchronization scheme
-- b.
-Theoretical Modeling of clock comparison
+- Theoretical Modeling of clock comparison
-- c.
-Noise analysis of clock system
+- Noise analysis of clock system
-- d.
-Test of gravity theory
+- Test of gravity theory

 **3. Test of gravity theory using 'TianQin' dector**
-- a.
-Extension of standard model
+- Extension of standard model
-- b.
-Modified gravity theories
+- Modified gravity theories
-- c.
-Black hole physics, Gravitational wave source
+- Black hole physics, Gravitational wave source
-- d.
-Dark matter, Dark energy, cosmology
+- Dark matter, Dark energy, cosmology

 **4. Test of general relativity using atom interfeometry technique**
-- a.
-Gravitation wave detection
+- Gravitation wave detection
-- b.
-Theoretical modeling of measuring the gravitational constant 'G'
+- Theoretical modeling of measuring the gravitational constant 'G'
-- c.
-Dark matter, Dark energy, Measuring scheme of equivalence principle
+- Dark matter, Dark energy, Measuring scheme of equivalence principle
-- d.
-Error analysis of atom interfeometry
+- Error analysis of atom interfeometry
-- e.
-Cold atom clock, Particle spain, Which way
+- Cold atom clock, Particle spain, Which way

 ### Welcome to Join our Research

-Dr. Chenggang Shao is interested in supervising **senior undergraduates**, and **graduates at all levels**.
+Dr. Chenggang Shao is interested in supervising **senior undergraduates** and **graduates at all levels**.
 Those who are good at either mathematics or computer science are especially encouraged.
 Students from other universities/institutions are also welcome.

 We would also like to hire **postdoctoral researchers**.
 If you are interested in gravitational physics or searching for new physics from astrophysical observations, please send your CV and we will help you in getting a position when available.
-Please contact [Dr. Chenggang Shao](http://faculty.hust.edu.cn/shaochenggang/en/index.htm)!
+Please contact [Dr. Cheng-Gang Shao](http://faculty.hust.edu.cn/shaochenggang/en/index.htm)!

 <figure>
 <img src="/assets/league_building_Oct4_2018.png" style="width:100%">